 - Allow the cherries to rest in a cool spot (not the fridge) until the chocolate has set: about 2 hours, or a little less if you have a fan pointed at them.

-- Serve the chocolaty cherries immediately.
-They can be stored for up to three days: place them in a single layer in a sealed container lined with a paper towel.
+- They can be stored for up to three days: place them in a single layer in a sealed container lined with a paper towel.
 Store them at room temperature away from heat sources or sunlight.

 - Makes about 50 cherries.